timjansen/PinkySwear.js/README.md

 PinkySwear is a very small implementation of the Promises/A+ specification.
 After compilation with the Google Closure Compiler and gzipping it weighs less than 400 bytes.
 It is based on the implementation for my upcoming library Minified.js and should be perfect for embedding.
-In other words, you use it as a lightweight dependency for your library if you need to return a promise.
+In other words, you can use it as a lightweight dependency for your library if you need to return a promise.
 It is not intended as a stand-alone library for more complex applications, and therefore does not support assimilation of other promises.